 An assessment in architecture could include a 3D modeling simulation to demonstrate the individual’s ability, increasing engagement with the evaluation.
 And where the candidates have different ability levels, performance-based testing could also gauge competency on a specific platform being assessed, making the experience more friendly.

-Final Thoughts: Intuitive Remote Exam Proctoring for Improved Candidate Experience
+Intuitive Remote Exam Proctoring for Improved Candidate Experience